88-degrees/Book-of-Changes/appendix01s1.md

 2. [**Kūn ䷁**](./e59da4kun.md), in its largeness, supports and contains all things.
 Its excellent capacity matches the unlimited power (of [**Qián ䷀**](./e4b9beqian.md)).
 Its comprehension is wide, and its brightness great.
 The various things obtain (by it) their full development.

 3. The mare is a creature of earthly kind.
-Its (power of) moving on the earth is without limit; it is mild and docile, advantageous and firm:--such is the course of the superior man.
+Its (power of) moving on the earth is without limit; it is mild and docile, advantageous and firm: -- such is the course of the superior man.

 ###### p.
 215

-4. 'If he take the initiative, he goes astray:'--he misses, that is, his proper course.
+4. 'If he take the initiative, he goes astray:' -- he misses, that is, his proper course.
 'If he follow,' he is docile, and gets into his regular (course).
-'In the south-west he will get friends:'--he will be walking with those of his own class.
-'In the north-east he will lose friends:'--but in the end there will be ground for congratulation.
+'In the south-west he will get friends:' -- he will be walking with those of his own class.
+'In the north-east he will lose friends:' -- but in the end there will be ground for congratulation.

 5. 'The good fortune arising from resting in firmness' corresponds to the unlimited capacity of the earth.